45 percent of customers say they’re more likely to visit businesses that respond to their reviewsOnline Reviews Survey

 How can I add customer reviews to my site?

 It’s now easier than ever to just start generating online reviews — even if you are a small business or a startup on a bootstrap budget.
 (In fact, small businesses should be especially careful to collect reviews in the early days, as they help build vital brand credibility).

-There are a number of customer reviews apps, plugins, and widgets as long as the Iron Giant’s arm.
+There are a number of customer reviews apps, plugins, and widgets.
 An app or plugin that integrates with the rest of your website and business is one of the easiest ways to start introducing reviews to your digital content mix.
 To get the ball rolling, reach out to some early adopters and brand advocates who will know just what to say.